-4 A short time before in a death in a spoke to a celebrated psychology on a mathematical basis.
+4 A short time before his death he spore to a celebrated psychologist of the possibility of putting psychology on a mathematical basis.
 5 "Gauss.
 Z. Ged.," p.
 94, says he read Gibbon and Macaulay's histories with great interest.
 He was immensely amused (p.
 93) with "The Moon rises broad in the north-west," which occurs in one of Sir W. Scott's novels.
-He would not tell his friends what had set him laughing until after collecting a variety of editions of the novel in question he found that the passage was not a miscript.
+He would not tell his friends what had set him laughing until after collecting a variety of editions of the novel in question he found that the passage was not a merrint.

-a variety of editions of the novel in question he found that the passage was not a misprint.

-6 We are here indebted to M. Wagener the writer of the notice in the "Biographie Universelle (Michaud)," Paris, 1856.

-7 Theoria Motus, lib. ii. § iii.
+a variety of editions of the novel in question he found that the passage was of a misprint.
+6 We are here indebted to M. Wagener the writer of the notice in the "Biographie Universelle (Michaud)," Paris, 1855.
+7 Theoria Motus, Ibi. ii. § iii.
 See Glaisher "On the Law of Facility of Errors of Observations, and On the Method of Least Squares."
 Roy.
 Ast Soc.
 Memoirs, vol. xxxix (1872), in which is collected much information on the subject.
 Also Todhunter's "History of Theory of Probability," § 7.017 and elsewhere.
 Roy.
 Soc.
 Proceedings, p.
 592.